Monark: Truck

-The Truck is workbike, popular in Denmark, It is a steel framed work bike with a front carrier and generator lightning.
+The Truck is a work bike, popular in Denmark, It is a steel framed work bike with a front carrier and generator lightning.
 It is available as a single or three speed and only comes in Black.

 Military bike

-The military bike is a new version of the Swedish military bicycle, it is available in a men´s or women´s model.
+The military bike is a new version of the Swedish military bicycle, it is available in a men's or women's model.
 The rims are made of stainless steel with reinforced spokes.
 The bicycles are equipped with lock and generator lighting.
 They are only available in red or green and come as single or 3-speeds.

 Specialized bikes

 Monark produces the following Specialized bikes: